nbirnel/b2Gb/README.md

 Byte to Gigibyte

-Convert bytes to gigibytes.
+Convert bytes to gigibytes in the Windows clipboard..

-To use, place a byte quantity in the Windows clipboard, then run b2Gb.exe.
+To use, copy a byte quantity (which may have embedded commas), then run b2Gb.exe.

 The clipboard will now contain the byte quanity as gibibytes, to two significant digits.